cartheur/ideal/README.md

 ## 6.2: Developmental cognitive architecture

 There are many inborn brain structures that encode spatial information.
 For example, Gross & Graziano's (1995) Multiple representations of space in the brain discusses the encoding of spatial knowledge in primates.
 From these kinds of studies, we conclude that it is reasonable to endow our agent with a hard-coded spatial memory, rather then expecting spatial memory to emerge spontaneously.
 In so doing, we hard-code presupposed knowledge about the environment, namely, knowledge that the environment has a three-dimensional structure.
-By making this assumption, we restrict our scope to agents that indeed exist in a three-dimensional world, such as physical robots.
+By making this assumption, we restrict our scope to agents that indeed exist in a three-dimensional world, such as automata and physical robots.
 We could probably not encode the same assumption with agents that exist in fancy abstract worlds, for example bots that crawl the internet.

 To remain consistent with constructivist epistemology, spatial memory should not encode presupposed ontological knowledge about the environment.
 Recall that the agent never knows which entities "as such" exist in the world, but only knows possibilities of interaction.
 Accordingly, our spatial memory only encodes the knowledge that certain interactions have been or can be enacted in certain regions of space.
 Using again the terms _experiment_ and _result_, the agent knows that, if it performed a certain experiment in a certain region of space, it would obtain a certain result, but the agent does not know the essence of the entity that occupies this region of space.